ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 1. A POST request to the UCS to create the `FileUpload`.
 2. A GET request to the UCS to obtain a file part upload URL.
 This call is repeated for each file part.
+3. A final PATCH request to the UCS to complete the file upload.

-Both the POST and GET requests will require a valid WOT to succeed.
+The three requests to the UCS will require a valid WOT to succeed.

 There is an important difference here from the download path's usage of WOTs: during download, WOTs must carry the file ID being requested for download.
 For upload, file IDs are not used, and WOTs merely carry the Upload Context's uuid.
-This is because we want the upload process to not be too restrictive nor prescriptive.
+This is because we want the upload process to not be too restrictive or prescriptive.
 This way, the user can upload the files they want without announcing them beforehand.

-When the user has completed uploading all files, the user (or a Data Steward) moves the `UploadContext` to the `LOCKED` state and eventually to the `CLOSED` state by an HTTP call to the UOS.
-Once `CLOSED`, the WPS and Claims Repository will process the 'deleted' Kafka event and disable/delete any existing claims or tokens.
+When the user has completed uploading all files, the user contacts the UOS to move the `UploadContext` to the `LOCKED` state, preventing further changes (Data Stewards can lock the context as well, if needed).
+When the user is satisfied that all uploads are correct and complete, they ask a Data Steward to move the `UploadContext` to the `CLOSED` state.
+The Data Steward contacts the UOS to do this.
+Once `CLOSED`, only Data Steward can re-open the context.

 In summary:
 - UOS:
-  - The Data Steward role required to create `UploadContext`s
+  - The Data Steward role required to create `UploadContext`s and grant upload claims
-  - A valid WPAT or the Data Steward role is required to change the state of an `UploadContext`.
+  - A valid WPAT or the Data Steward role is required to change the state of an `UploadContext`
+    - Data Steward role required for all state changes except `OPEN` -> `LOCKED`
 - UCS:
   - Upserting/Deleting `UploadContext` requires an internal service mesh token
-  - Getting an upload url requires a valid WOT
+  - All file actions require a valid WOT

 For more information on the HTTP API, see the endpoint definitions below.